CDCgov/data-exchange-upload/tests/smoke/kotlin/README.md

 #### Optional Parameters

-- `manifestFilter` - This argument allows you to select a subset of use cases you want to run the tests against.
-It is a comma-separated list of values for each key that you want to run.
-Available manifests are added to a file which is under resources folder in json format.
+- `manifestFilter` - This argument allows selection of a subset of use cases to run the tests against.
+It is a comma-separated list of values for each key that to run.
+Available manifests are added to a file which is under the resources folder in json format.
 By default, the tests will run for all use cases.

 #### Examples:
 The following are some examples of test run commands.

 > [!TIP]
-> The `--tests` parameter lets you select only a specific test file to run or a specific test within a file.
+> The `--tests` parameter allows selection of only a specific test file to run or a specific test within a file.

 > [!TIP]
 > The `--rerun` command may be needed in order to force tests to rerun, otherwise tests may be skipped if there are no changes.